 9) FORCE – Perhaps one of the more frustrating parameters for cutting window tint successfully is setting the blade force.
 This is set by trial and error and is usually a lower value than cutting sign vinyl.
 Setting the force too high will result in bunching.
 Setting the force higher than needed will result in worse tracking.
 Setting the force too low won’t cut through the material.
 There ends up being a very small range on the force scale that will produce acceptable results.
 You will also find that as your blades wear, you will need to gradually increase the force.
 We recommend starting the force off low, maybe around 60 or so and increasing the force until you get good cuts (this is a conservative way to do this so as not to damage the cutting strip in the process).
 Keep in mind that sometimes too low of a force won’t actually cause the blade to drop as the return spring force needs to be overcome.
 Just continue to increase the force until you get good test cuts using the test cut button.

-10) CUTTER – Because of the delicate nature of window tint material, we recommend a stepper cutter be used as the carriage is better tuned to lower forces.
-If you have your heart set on a servo system and still want to cut window tint then we can swap out the carriage on the servo to the low force stepper motor carriage.
-If you desire this configuration please contact us.
+10) CUTTER – Because of the delicate nature of window tint material, we recommend a servo cutter be used due to the smoother motion associated with servo motor control.
 In order of performance for window tint, consider the following cutters:

 6 – Saga Standard 1350I